ejrbuss/csc460/README.md

 # CSC 460 Project

 This is the source code repository for Team 3 of the Universiity of Victoria's CSC 460 Design and Analysis of Real-time Systems Spring 2019.
-For documentation and dissccussion of the design proceess please visit our [projets site](https://sites.google.com/view/csc-460/home).
+For documentation and discussion of the design process please visit our [projects site](https://sites.google.com/view/csc-460/home).

 ## Running